OSINTELProject/Rblogdown/content/Daily Rundown/blog-21.md

-Well now Putin has been directly sanctioned by the US by day 2.
+Well now [Putin has been directly sanctioned by the US by day 2](https://home.treasury.gov/news/press-releases/jy0610).
+Minister of Defense Sergei Shoigu and Chief of the General Staff of the Russian Armed Forces Valery Gerasimov were also sanctioned.

 #### OSINT Tracking